-Mayor Marvin Rees has made a pledge that Bristol will be measurably cleaner by 2020.
+Mayor Marvin Rees made a pledge that Bristol will be measurably cleaner by 2020.

-Measurably cleaner means less litter, fly tipping, fly posting, graffiti, dog fouling, gum and weeds in the city; as well as much more reuse, repairing and recycling so that less waste is produced and disposed of in landfill.
+It also means more reuse, repairing and recycling so that less waste is produced and disposed of in landfill.

-Making Bristol and its streets cleaner is something that everyone who lives, works, learns, or plays here contributes to, supported by those that have the job of keeping the city clean and tidy and working.
+Making Bristol and its streets cleaner is something that everyone who lives, works, learns, or plays here contributes to.
+It's also supported by those that have the job of keeping the city clean and tidy and working.

-- Provide a quality cleansing service with clear standards.
+1. Provide a quality cleansing service with clear standards

-We also want to tell you what we are doing and how well we are doing it, whether that be cleansing or recycling.
+- We also want to tell you what we're doing and how well we're doing it, whether that be cleansing or recycling.